qrsouther/blueprint-app/README.md

 **Architecture Pattern:**

-The Blueprint App uses a four-layer architecture that separates concerns and ensures security:
+The Blueprint App uses a **content injection architecture** with four layers:

-- **UI Layer:** React components in Forge iframes (sandboxed, cannot directly access Confluence)
+- **Edit UI Layer:** React components in Forge UI (for configuration only)
-  - **What it is:** The user interface (buttons, forms, previews) runs in isolated iframe containers embedded in Confluence pages
+  - **What it is:** The editing interface (variable inputs, toggle switches, custom insertion fields) runs in Forge UI panels when users click to configure an Embed
-  - **Why it matters:** This isolation prevents the UI from directly accessing or modifying Confluence data, ensuring security and preventing conflicts with other apps
-  - **Functional impact:** The UI can display data and capture user input, but must request all Confluence operations through the backend
+  - **Why it matters:** Provides a rich, interactive editing experience while keeping configuration separate from rendered content
+  - **Functional impact:** Users configure their Embed settings through this UI; changes trigger content re-rendering and injection into the page
-  - **Data perspective:** UI components hold temporary state (form values, selected options) but don't store persistent data
+  - **Data perspective:** UI captures configuration state and sends it to backend for processing and injection

-- **Bridge Layer:** `invoke()` calls from frontend to backend resolvers
-  - **What it is:** A secure communication channel that allows the UI to request operations from backend functions
+- **Injection Engine:** Content rendering and page storage injection
+  - **What it is:** Backend resolvers that render Source content with all substitutions applied, then inject the result directly into Confluence page storage
-  - **Why it matters:** This is the only way the sandboxed UI can request data or trigger actions—all requests are validated and controlled
+  - **Why it matters:** This is the core innovation—content becomes native Confluence content, not iframe-rendered content
-  - **Functional impact:** When a user clicks "Save" or selects a Source, the UI calls `invoke('saveExcerpt', {...})` which triggers a backend function
+  - **Functional impact:** When a user saves an Embed configuration, the engine renders the content (variables substituted, toggles filtered, custom insertions placed) and injects it into the page with chapter markers
-  - **Data perspective:** Data flows one-way: UI → invoke() → backend resolver (requests) and backend → invoke() → UI (responses)
+  - **Data perspective:** Transforms Source ADF + Embed configuration → Rendered ADF → Confluence storage format → Page injection

-- **Storage Layer:** Key-value store with structured JSON documents
+- **Storage Layer:** Forge key-value store for configuration and metadata
-  - **What it is:** Encrypted database where all Blueprint data is stored (Sources, Embed configurations, usage tracking)
+  - **What it is:** Encrypted database storing Sources, Embed configurations, usage tracking, and version metadata
-  - **Why it matters:** Provides fast, secure persistence without requiring Confluence page edits for every change
+  - **Why it matters:** Provides fast configuration storage separate from page content; enables staleness detection via content hashing
-  - **Functional impact:** When you save a Source or configure an Embed, the data is stored here immediately, enabling instant lookups and updates
+  - **Functional impact:** Source definitions, Embed variable values, toggle states, and redline statuses are stored here
-  - **Data perspective:** Stores structured JSON objects like `{id: "...", name: "Relocations", content: {...}, variables: [...]}` under keys like `excerpt:{id}`
+  - **Data perspective:** Stores JSON objects like `excerpt:{id}` (Sources) and `macro-vars:{localId}` (Embed configs)

-- **API Layer:** Resolvers call Confluence REST API when needed (page reads/writes)
+- **Page Storage Layer:** Native Confluence content via Content Injection API
-  - **What it is:** Backend functions (resolvers) that have permission to read from and write to Confluence pages via Atlassian's REST API
-  - **Why it matters:** Only the backend can safely interact with Confluence—it handles authentication, rate limiting, and data validation
-  - **Functional impact:** When you publish a page with a Source macro, the resolver reads the page content, processes it, and stores it.
-When viewing an Embed, the resolver fetches the latest Source data
-  - **Data perspective:** Converts between Confluence's page format (ADF documents) and the app's internal storage format, ensuring data consistency
+  - **What it is:** The actual rendered Embed content stored directly in Confluence page storage, appearing as native page content
+  - **Why it matters:** Content is searchable, exportable, visible in Page History, and renders instantly without iframes
+  - **Functional impact:** When viewing a Blueprint page, users see native Confluence content that was injected by the Blueprint App—no loading states, no iframes
+  - **Data perspective:** Chapter-marked HTML/storage format content injected between `<!-- BLUEPRINT-CHAPTER-START -->` and `<!-- BLUEPRINT-CHAPTER-END -->` markers

 ### Data Flow

-**Content Creation:**
+**Content Creation (Source):**
 1. User (i.e., Solutions Architect) writes Source macro body content in Confluence editor (ADF)
-2. On save → Resolver calculates `contentHash`, stores to `excerpt:{id}`
+2. On page publish → Resolver calculates `contentHash`, stores Source to `excerpt:{id}`
-3. Auto-detects `{{variables}}` and `{{toggle:name}}` syntax
+3. Auto-detects `{{variables}}` and `{{toggle:name}}` syntax from content

-**Content Instantiation:**
+**Content Configuration & Injection (Embed):**
-1. User (i.e., CSS) configures Embed macro → Selects Source (if not already selected within a preconfigured Confluence Template) + opts into or out of Toggles + inputs Variable values
+1. User (i.e., CSS) opens Embed Edit Mode → Selects Source + configures Toggles + inputs Variable values + adds custom insertions/notes
-2. On auto-save (500ms debounce as user edits) → Resolver stores config to `macro-vars:{localId}`, renders content
+2. On save (500ms debounce as user edits):
+   - Configuration is saved to Forge storage (`macro-vars:{localId}`)
+   - Content is rendered with all substitutions applied:
-   - **Variable substitution:** Performed via structured tree traversal of the ADF document, preserving formatting and document structure (not simple string replacement)
+     - **Variable substitution:** Structured ADF tree traversal, preserving formatting
-3. Cached rendered ADF stored for fast view-mode display

-**Important:** Embed configuration changes are saved automatically to Forge storage as a user types or makes changes in the Embed editor.
-This data is persisted independently of Confluence page publishing actions.
-This means:
+     - **Toggle filtering:** Disabled toggle blocks are removed
+     - **Custom insertions:** Placed at specified paragraph positions
+     - **Internal notes:** Injected with inline markers
+   - Rendered content is **injected into page storage** via Content Injection API
+3. Page now contains native Confluence content between chapter markers

+**Content Injection Details:**
+- Rendered content is converted from ADF to Confluence storage format
+- Content is wrapped in chapter markers: `<!-- BLUEPRINT-CHAPTER-START: {chapterId} -->`
+- Chapter heading (h2) is injected for Confluence TOC compatibility
+- Chapter divider (hr) marks the end of each chapter
+- Content appears as native page content—searchable, exportable, in Page History

+**Important:** Embed configuration AND rendered content are both persisted:
+- **Configuration** (variable values, toggle states) → Forge storage (`macro-vars:{localId}`)
+- **Rendered content** → Confluence page storage (injected via Content Injection API)
-- Changes are saved as you edit (with 500ms debounce), _even if you don't click "Update" or "Publish" on the Confluence page_
+- Changes are saved as you edit (with 500ms debounce)
-- If you close the page or navigate away without publishing, your Embed configuration changes __were__ still saved
-- When the page is viewed later (or published later), the saved Embed configuration will still be used

-This is expected behavior—Embed data is stored in Forge storage, not in the Confluence page content itself, and SeatGeek developed this app in a specific way to ensure that users do NOT lose data as they work.
+- Page History captures the full rendered content at each injection point
+- If you need to recover previous content, use Confluence's native Page History

 **Staleness Detection:**
 1. Embed stores `syncedContentHash` (copy of Source's `contentHash` at time of sync)